seddonym/grimp/docs/usage.rst

    Return all the descendants of the module, i.e. the modules that have a dotted module name that is below the supplied module, to any depth.

-    :param str module: The importable name of the module, e.g. ``'mypackage'`` or ``'mypackage.foo.one'`.
+    :param str module: The importable name of the module, e.g. ``'mypackage'`` or ``'mypackage.foo.one'``.
 As with ``find_children``, this doesn't have to be a package, though if it isn't then the set will be empty.
-    :return: A set of module names.
+    :return: Set of module names.
     :rtype: A set of strings.

 Methods for analysing direct imports